A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 Regarding what qualifies for a CVE, the OSS project maintainers we interviewed have varied perspectives.
 More than half of interviewees believe reports that result in CVEs have a detailed PoC, a higher severity, and an actual security impact on the software before patching ($I=9$).
 On the other hand, a majority of interviewees described having little to no understanding of the CVE publishing process ($I=11$), despite having reviewed reports that have resulted in CVEs.
 OSS project maintainers are unclear about what it takes for a reported vulnerability to be assigned a CVE or if a CVE request should be made.
 In OSS, CVEs are important to upholding the integrity of a project and are used to inform dependent client projects of instances via alerts, e.g., GitHub Dependabot~\cite{dpndbt}, where such software needs to be upgraded because of pre-existing vulnerabilities.

 Some interviewees are under the impression that only bug hunters determine whether a report should receive a CVE ($I=2$).
-One interviewee described a scenario where a bug hunter ``reported what I would consider a security bug with no CVE, I have no idea but that's just the way they disclosed it, so I was like okay cool.''
-Another interviewee explained how they did not realize they had a role, or could ``have a say'', during CVE assignment.
+One interviewee described a scenario where a bug hunter ``reported what I would consider a security bug with no CVE, I have no idea but that's just the way they disclosed it, so I was like okay cool'' (P13).
+Another interviewee explained how they did not realize they had a role, or could ``have a say'' (P17), during CVE assignment.
 This includes actions such as severity adjustment or updating the description by reaching out to MITRE \cite{MITRE}.
 Some OSS project maintainers are unaware of such actions.

-One interviewee explained, ``I've had a very miserable experience trying to get MITRE to correct incorrect information on existing CVEs, so like I just kind of avoid dealing with all that.''
-Although some indicate that they are familiar with the CVE process ($I=6$), others perceive reaching out to CVE authorities as frustrating and actively avoid doing so by making necessary changes to bug reports, i.e., so that there are no mistakes before they are routed for CVE review.
+One interviewee explained, ``I've had a very miserable experience trying to get MITRE to correct incorrect information on existing CVEs, so like I just kind of avoid dealing with all that'' (P10).
+Although some indicate that they are familiar with the CVE process ($I=6$), others perceive reaching out to CVE authorities as frustrating and actively avoid doing so by making changes to bug reports, i.e., to avoid mistakes before they are routed for CVE review.